Common Hair, Skin and Nail Conditions that Affect Children

 - Hives (Urticaria): Hives are a skin condition characterized by raised, itchy bumps that appear on the skin.
 They can vary in size and shape and may be red or skin colored.
 Hives are often triggered by allergic reactions to certain foods, medications, insect stings, or other allergens.
 In children, viral infections are a common cause.
 To provide relief from the itching and reduce the rash, antihistamines are commonly used.
 Antihistamines work by blocking the effects of histamines, alleviating the symptoms of hives, and providing comfort to the skin.
 If your child experiences hives, it’s important to identify and avoid the triggering cause and seek medical advice if the hives persist or worsen.

 - Tinea Capitis (Ringworm of the Scalp): Tinea capitis, also known as ringworm of the scalp, is a fungal infection that affects the scalp and hair shafts, resulting in characteristic circular patches of hair loss and scaling.
 It may also present as scaling throughout the scalp or scalp swelling when severe.
 This condition is more common in children and can cause itching, hair loss and discomfort.
-To effectively treat tinea capitis, oral antifungal medications are used.
+To effectively treat tinea capitis, oral antifungal medications are effective in treating the infection.
 It is imperative to complete the full course of medication as prescribed by a healthcare professional to ensure complete eradication of the fungus and prevent the infection from spreading or recurring.
 If you suspect your child has tinea capitis or any other skin condition, seeking medical attention for accurate diagnosis and appropriate treatment is important for their overall health and well-being.

 - Alopecia Areata: Alopecia areata is an autoimmune condition causing patchy hair loss due to the immune system attacking hair follicles. involves countering the body’s autoimmune attack on the hair using a variety of medications such as topical or injected corticosteroids, oral prescriptions, or immunomodulatory therapies, in addition to options like minoxidil to stimulate hair regrowth.
 Seeking medical evaluation and personalized treatment is important for children with alopecia areata, considering the emotional impact of hair loss.
 Early intervention and appropriate treatment can enhance hair regrowth and help improve the overall well-being of the child.